passbolt/go-passbolt-cli/README.md

 ```bash
 go-passbolt-cli list user
 ```
-For Sharing well need to know how we want to share, for that there are these Permission Types:
+For sharing we will need to know how we want to share, for that there are these Permission Types:

 | Code | Meaning |
 | --- | --- |